Bretton Woods at 75: Has the system reached its limits? | DW | 22.07.2019

 Another irritant is the informal arrangement between the US and Europe to name the heads of the institutions, where Europe chooses the IMF's managing director and the US selects the head of the World Bank.

 Many emerging economies are calling for an increase in their IMF shares, while also protecting the shares of African countries.
-Experts say that would mean reducing the share of European countries.
+Experts say that would mean reducing the share's of European countries.

 'Reached its limits'